'She doesn't have a voice': They took her daughter on unfounded claims. Then they kept her.

 Lawyer: 'It's like the shell under the coconut.'

-Later that month, Graves filed a lawsuit seeking to get DCF and Catholic Charities to return Jittasonthi.
-Graves alleged the agencies “unlawfully” detained Jittasonthi and deprived her of “her freedom for invalid and illegal reasons.”
+Later that month, Graves filed a lawsuit seeking to get the Department of Children and Families (DCF) and Catholic Charities to return Jittasonthi.
+The attorney alleged that the agencies “unlawfully” detained Jittasonthi and deprived her of “her freedom for invalid and illegal reasons.”

+DCF responded it did not have her, adding that investigations into abuse claims were “not substantiated."

 In December 2021, Circuit Judge Janet Croom dismissed the case, saying she did not have jurisdiction because Jittasonthi was in Palm Beach County.
 Graves then tried to file a similar case in Palm Beach, but learned Jittasonthi was no longer there.

-Note: Editor's note: TCPalm Opinion editor and columnist Laurence Reisman has followed this case since the spring of 2022, facing numerous roadblocks for public records and interviews in the process.
-This is the first in a series of columns.